-Movie genres are stylistic categories where a particular movie can be placed based on the setting, characters, plot, mood, tone, and theme.
+Movie genres are stylistic categories that organize films based on criteria such as the setting, characters, plot, mood, tone, and theme.
 A film's main genre category will be based on where the majority of the content lands.
 A sub-genre is a smaller category that fits inside a particular genre.
-Often this is a mixture of two separate genres.
+Often this is a mixture of two separate genres, which known as hybrid genres.
 Genres and subgenres change over time and are informed by one another.

 What is genre defined by?

 One of the more significant determining factors to a genre is setting.
 Setting is ultimately the time and place of a story.
 Setting is either outwardly articulated to us, or discretely suggested to us.
 It can be suggested by weather, clothing, culture, architecture, etc.